-Our family spent twelve days touring Norway, visiting Oslo, Bergen, Stavanger, and Alesund.
+In 2013, on our first trip to Norway, we spent twelve days touring the country, visiting Oslo, Bergen, Stavanger, and Alesund.
 Hiking was our favorite activity here.
 Norway is an amazing (and very expensive!!) country to visit, and the perfect place to rent a car for sightseeing.

 Our tour of Norway started in Stavanger.
 We stayed here for several nights in order to hike to Pulpit Rock and Kjeragbolten.
 Stavanger is a charming, coastal town located on the southwestern tip of Norway.